Post | 8 minutes

 Crypto Friendly Banks The Complete List For 2019

-In recent times, since the popularity of cryptocurrencies’ have become more widespread, there has been a massive shift in the mentality of banks towards cryptocurrencies.
+In recent times, since the popularity of cryptocurrencies’ has become more widespread, there has been a massive shift in the mentality of banks towards cryptocurrencies.

 Owing to the perceived risk of fraud and money laundering that is associated with cryptocurrencies’, many banks across the world have been closing the accounts of customers involved in cryptocurrency and are barring crypto-based businesses from getting new accounts.